ampledata/cookbook-style-guide/README.md

   g.run_action(:install)
   ```

-  Justification:
+#### Justification

-  - File this under personal preference.
+  1. File this under personal preference.
 TK

-* Treat an LWRP's Resource definition as an analog of a method envelope.
+### Treat an LWRP's Resource definition as an analog of a method envelope.

   ```Ruby
   # Here's a pure-ruby example of a method envelope: